yhassanzadeh13/opera/README.md

 ### simulator Setup <a name="setup"></a>
 load the simulator.simulator package to your project.
 ### Integrating node class <a name="node"></a>
 Your node class should implement `BaseNode` interface from the simulator.simulator package.
-Every node is supposed to have a unique `UUID` ID. which will be generated and be passed to the node by the `simulator.simulator`. <br>
+Every node is supposed to have a unique `Identifier`. which will be generated and be passed to the node by the `simulator.simulator`. <br>
 Five methods needs to be overridden:
 - `onCreat`: this is where you can setup your node.
 All nodes' `onCreat` method will be called before any other node start processing.